DeUEDroid: Detecting Underground Economy Apps Based on UTG Similarity: Implementation and Evaluation

 Second, for the UI transition determination, we list our evaluation result in Table~\ref{tab:static_eva_atg}.
+Since the three components (\ie, dialog, menu, activity) have been well studied in previous studies~\cite{liu2022promal,kuznetsov2021all,octeau2015composite}, we mainly focus on the new android development features (\ie, fragment and navigation) in this work.
 Specifically, these self-developed apps are designed to be developed by certain transition types.
-The \textbf{App1} to \textbf{App4} consist of single transition type (\eg, Activity - Fragment) to evaluate the accuracy of different transition types, and \textbf{App5} is implemented by all transition types to mimic the real development scenario~\footnote{The design overview of App5 is showed in Figure~\ref{fig:senario_design} in appendix }.
-It can be seen from the evaluation results that IC3 can accurately identify the transition between Activity, but cannot accurately identify the transition between Activity and Fragment, nor can it handle the transition between Fragment and Navigation.
-What's more, to the real-world apps, the IC3 is ineffective and even can not get the result within \num{30} minutes.
-In contrast, \system{} can identify all transition types and is more accurate than IC3 (\num{97.6}\% vs \num{57.4}\%).
-To real-world apps, \system{} also receives high accuracy and even the lowest F1-score is more than \num{72.7}\%.
+The \textbf{App1} to \textbf{App4} consist of a single transition type (\eg, activity-fragment) to evaluate the accuracy of different transition types, and \textbf{App5} is implemented by all transition types.
+From the evaluation results, it can be seen that the accuracy of Gator is low.
+This is because Gator does not support advanced SDK and does not account for fragment-related transitions and navigation-based transitions.
+Besides, IC3 can accurately identify the transition between Activity, but also have no ability to identify the fragment-related transitions.
+What's more, to the real-world apps, the Gator and IC3 are also ineffective (even the highest F1-score lower than 88.9\%) and even can not get the result within \num{30} minutes.
+In contrast, \system{} can identify all transition types (especially fragment-related transitions).
+To real-world apps, \system{} is able to produce results within the specified time, and also receives high accuracy and even the lowest F1-score is more than \num{72.7}\%.
+In total, \system{} achieves high F1-score in transition identification (92.3\%), which has significantly improvement from \num{35.5}\% to \num{67.7}\% than previous studies.